VSablin/Zurich1953/README.md

 # Zurich1953

-Repo with the pgn files of the Zurich-1953 Candidates Tournament with the comments of "Zurich International Chess Tournament 1953", by David Bronstein (in memoriam).
+Repo with the pgn files of the Zurich-1953 Candidates Tournament with some comments.

 ## Input